SideChannelMarvels/Daredevil/README.md

 sudo make uninstall
 ```

-You can also specify the compiler with the CC variable as well as the
+You can also specify the compiler with the CC variable as well as an
-installation prefix:
+installation prefix else than the default /usr/local:

 ```bash
 make CC=g++